skipperkongen/mytornado/README.md

 	@staticmethod
 	def get_url_pattern():
-		"""Required for the server to register the handler (will crash if this method is not implemented).
+		"""You handler class must implement this method.
 Notice that it is a static method""" return r'/'

 	def initialize(self, message):
-		"""Only implement this method if you're using a config file that matches the module name.""" self.message = message
+		"""(Optional) you must implement this method if you're using a config file that matches the module name (see config example below).""" self.message = message

 	def get(self):